ampproject/amphtml/contributing/getting-started-e2e.md

 amproject/amphtml / master … <username>/amphtml / <branch name>
 ```

 Below this are text boxes where you can provide a title and description for your pull request.
 Please follow the guidelines in the template for providing a good title and description.
-Make sure to refer to any Issues that you are fixing (by typing "Issue #" and selecting it from the autocomplete) so that people can see which issue you are fixing and people watching the issue will see that there's a PR for it.
+Make sure to refer to any GitHub issues that you are fixing (by typing "Issue #" and selecting it from the autocomplete) so that people can see which issue you are fixing and people watching the issue will see that there's a PR for it.

-The reviewer should be one of the [core committers](../GOVERNANCE.md) and ideally someone who is familiar with the change you are making (e.g. someone you've been communicating with through an associated GitHub issue).
+You will need to find a [Reviewer and Owner](https://github.com/ampproject/amphtml/blob/master/contributing/contributing-code.md#code-review-and-approval) to review your code and approve it.
+When you find someone to revie your code, cc them on the Pull Request (by adding a line "/cc @username", e.g. "/cc @mrjoro").

+When you're new to contributing to AMP it can be tricky to figure out who should review your code.
+If you aren't sure who to ask to review your code, the steps for [finding a guide](https://github.com/ampproject/amphtml/blob/master/contributing/contributing-code.md#find-a-guide) can also work for finding a reviewer for your change.

 When you're done click "Create pull request."
 This will bring you to your Pull Request page where you can track progress, add comments, etc.